Winter Storm Safety Tips

 February started off with a winter storm that delivered hazardous driving conditions and frigid temperatures from Kansas to Michigan; dumping 20 inches of snow in some areas before setting its sights on the snow-weary Northeast, The Weather Channel reports.
 Use the winter storm safety tips below to keep you and your family protected.

-Don’t Get Buried – Prepare Early
+Winter Storm Safety: Don’t Get Buried – Prepare Early

 - Prepare for power failures: Stock up on batteries for flashlights and small lanterns.
 Also keep candles on hand as they provide light and some heat.